 Infinity edges can’t be “bolted on” to an existing pool, so make sure to ask your pool builder about incorporating this design concept from the very beginning.
 Just remember, it may add some square footage and additional cost to your final project estimate.

 In terms of materials, the most popular (and preferred method) is concrete.
 You can also design this feature for fiberglass and vinyl pools, though.
 Be sure to read my complete infinity pool design guide for more on this wonderful type of pool.

 Building a New Pool?

-If you’re still searching for the right pool builder, we partner with HomeAdvisor to match folks with the best pool contractors in your area!
+If you’re still searching for the right pool builder, I partner with HomeAdvisor to match folks with the best pool contractors in your area!
 They’ve handpicked the best pool builders across the country and will personally match your preferences to the right pool builder in your area.

 That’s it!
 Have questions about water walls?
 Send me a note, and I’ll be happy to help.